Five Core Components of a Hydraulic System

 Q1.What are hydraulic components

 Hydraulic components are the parts that make up a hydraulic system, used to generate, control, and transmit hydraulic power.
-Examples include pumps, valves, cylinders, hoses, and fittings.
+Examples include pumps, valves, cylinders, hoses, and hydraulic fittings.

 Q3.Which component creates hydraulic pressure